This article includes the following:

 - place your children in suitable child seats in the back of the car

 As driving is on the right, you overtake on the left-hand side.
 That said, many large roads in the UAE are freeways, so you can overtake on either side.

 - a warning triangle

 - a fire extinguisher

 You must also have your driving license, car registration, and ID on you.

-One of the most important rules you will need to know is the ZERO tolerance towards alcohol.
+One of the most important rules you should know is that there is zero tolerance towards alcohol in the UAE while operating a vehicle.
 Not even a cognac-infused chocolate or one small sip is allowed.
-If caught, you can expect one month to three years in jail, and a fine of AED20,000 to 30,000.
+If caught, you can expect one month to three years in jail, and a fine of AED 20,000 to 30,000.